-Last month, on a brightly lit stage in West L.A., my interviewer asks me this:
+Last month, on a brightly lit stage in West L.A., Maria Shriver asks me this:

 But how?
 How do you do it?
 What would you tell someone who wants to slow their life, but can’t?
 Who feels totally buried already?